kstenerud/concise-encoding/ce-structure.md

 ### Media

-A media object encapsulates a foreign media object/file (encoded as a binary stream), along with its [media type](http://www.iana.org/assignments/media-types/media-types.xhtml) (encoded as a string).
+A media object encapsulates foreign media data (encoded as a binary stream), along with its [media type](http://www.iana.org/assignments/media-types/media-types.xhtml) (encoded as a string).

     [media type] [data]